Jbleezy/BO1-Reimagined/README.md

 ### Olympia
 * Now adds 1 ammo during the reload if reloaded with no ammo
-* Unupgraded: deals 1.5x more damage
+* Unupgraded: max damage per pellet increased from 120 to 180
+* Upgraded: max damage per pellet increased from 200 to 300
+* Upgraded: fire effect now plays when damaging a zombie
 * Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### PM63